Prospect Capital Co. (NASDAQ:PSEC) Announces $0.06 Monthly Dividend

 Prospect Capital Co.
-(NASDAQ:PSEC – Get Free Report) declared a monthly dividend on Wednesday, May 8th, Zacks reports.
-Stockholders of record on Wednesday, May 29th will be paid a dividend of 0.06 per share by the financial services provider on Tuesday, June 18th.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 13.21%.
-The ex-dividend date is Wednesday, May 29th.
+(NASDAQ:PSEC – Get Free Report) announced a monthly dividend on Monday, May 13th, Wall Street Journal reports.
+Stockholders of record on Wednesday, August 28th will be paid a dividend of 0.06 per share by the financial services provider on Thursday, September 19th.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 12.90%.
+The ex-dividend date is Wednesday, August 28th.

-Prospect Capital has increased its dividend by an average of 13.6% per year over the last three years.
-Prospect Capital has a dividend payout ratio of 98.6% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Equities research analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.
+Prospect Capital has increased its dividend payment by an average of 13.6% annually over the last three years.
+Prospect Capital has a dividend payout ratio of 98.6% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
+Research analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.

 Prospect Capital Stock Performance

-In other Prospect Capital news, CFO Dask Kristin Lea Van acquired 5,000 shares of the stock in a transaction on Monday, March 11th.
-The shares were purchased at an average price of $5.44 per share, for a total transaction of $27,200.00.
-Following the completion of the acquisition, the chief financial officer now owns 10,000 shares in the company, valued at approximately $54,400.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In related news, CFO Dask Kristin Lea Van bought 5,000 shares of the stock in a transaction on Monday, March 11th.
+The shares were purchased at an average price of $5.44 per share, with a total value of $27,200.00.
+Following the purchase, the chief financial officer now owns 10,000 shares in the company, valued at $54,400.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 26.69% of the stock is owned by company insiders.

 Prospect Capital Corporation is a business development company.
 It specializes in middle market, mature, mezzanine finance, later stage, emerging growth, leveraged buyouts, refinancing, acquisitions, recapitalizations, turnaround, growth capital, development, capital expenditures and subordinated debt tranches of collateralized loan obligations, cash flow term loans, market place lending and bridge transactions.